sphinx-doc/sphinx/doc/usage/extensions/javadoctest.rst

      given -- the default behavior of accepting this substitution is a relic of pre-Python 2.2 times.

-   .. versionadded:: 1.0

 .. confval:: doctest_path

    A list of directories that will be added to :data:`sys.path` when the doctest builder is used.
 (Make sure it contains absolute paths.)

-.. confval:: doctest_global_setup

-   Java code that is treated like it were put in a ``testsetup`` directive for *every* file that is tested, and for every group.
-You can use this to e.g. define variables you will always need in your doctests.

-   .. versionadded:: 1.0

-.. confval:: doctest_global_cleanup

-   Python code that is treated like it were put in a ``testcleanup`` directive for *every* file that is tested, and for every group.
-You can use this to e.g. remove any temporary files that the tests leave behind.

-   .. versionadded:: 1.0

 .. confval:: doctest_test_doctest_blocks